Montreal Canadiens Stadium

 How much is a Montreal Canadiens hockey ticket?

-Tickets to see the Montreal Candiens at the Bell Centre are divided into pricing groups by game, which are bronze, silver, gold, and diamond.
+Tickets to see the Montreal Canadiens at the Bell Centre are divided into pricing groups by game, which is bronze, silver, gold, and diamond.
 Habs tickets are typically sold out but can be found on the secondary market.
 Prices vary greatly.
-Choosing a silver level game in the beginning of the season, there are tickets available in the 400 section for $75 Canadian, including fees.
+Choosing a silver level game at the beginning of the season, there are tickets available in the 400 section for $75 Canadian, including fees.